-A game development summit like no other, the Play by Play conference will bring game developers of all skill levels together for a full day of low-pressure learning and sharing.
+A game development summit like no other, the Play by Play conference brings game developers of all skill levels together for a full day of low-pressure learning and sharing.
 We aim to engage delegates with a fun, light-hearted atmosphere and have been known to have singing keynote speakers.
-Get your tickets here!

 Safe Space Policy